Miles and miles of awesome flora and wildlife

 501(c)(3) status since 1989

 The Kokosing Gap Trail, which is owned by the Knox County Commissioners, is overseen by a 15-member volunteer board that was first appointed by the Knox County Commissioners in 1987.
-This board is responsible for all day-to-day maintenance, development, and special projects on the Trail and must raise its own funds.
-The Trail board also cooperates with the Knox County Park District.
+This board is responsible for all day-to-day maintenance, development, and special projects on the trail and must raise its own funds.
+The trail board also cooperates with the Knox County Park District.

-The Trail board received its non-profit 501(c)(3) status in 1989.
+The trail board received its non-profit 501(c)(3) status in 1989.
 Since 1990, this group of people, along with many other volunteers, have used gifts and donations to enhance the park with improvements such as rest rooms, water fountains, parking lots, benches, a playground and a restored steam locomotive and caboose.

 Donations